hardikrathod777/School-Erp-Api/README.md

 ## Overview

+The SchoolERP API is a robust backend application tailored to streamline school management operations.
+Designed with efficiency in mind, it supports:

+ 1. User Authentication: Secure login and session management.
+ 2. Role-Based Access Control (RBAC): Differentiated access levels for roles such as Master Admin, Principal, and Teacher.
+ 3. Custom Functionalities: Features adapted to specific user roles, ensuring smooth and effective operations.

-The SchoolERP API is a backend application designed to manage school-related operations efficiently.
-It supports user authentication, role-based access control, and various functionalities tailored for different user roles, including Master, Principal, and Teacher.
-The API is built using Node.js and MongoDB for seamless data handling and management.
+The API is developed using Node.js for scalable and high-performance backend logic and MongoDB for reliable and seamless data management.

 ## Project Stack
 - **Backend**: Node.js